 Advanced Life Support Ambulances

-Advanced life support ambulances are sometimes referred to as mobile ICUs, as they have advanced medical equipment installed to treat a range of life-threatening diseases and critically sick patients.
+Advanced life support ambulances are sometimes called mobile ICUs, as they have advanced medical equipment installed to treat a range of life-threatening diseases and critically ill patients.

 Basic Life Support Ambulances